Friday, 19 August 2022

 And these guys too.
 The vibe out there was awesome with all the music and people.

-Rainbow Sound Marimba Ensemble.
+This is the Rainbow Sound Marimba Ensemble.
 Their name will take you to their Facebook page.
 They played with Table Mountain the background as well as statues of some of the famous men of post-apartheid South Africa, including Desmond Tutu and of course Nelson Mandela.

 A butterfly on a tree outside the house.